davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 $$1,209,600 \div 2,000 = 604.8 \; seconds$$

 That's one new fault every 10 minutes . . .
 24 hours a day, 7 days a week, until the day we decommision the system.
 This is going to be a problem!
-By this estimate, even if we do ever manage to get on top of all the weird nonsense going on in our network, we'll never be done for more than 10 minutes at a time.
+By this estimate, even if we do ever manage to get on top of all the weird stuff going wrong in our network, we'll never be done for more than 10 minutes at a time.

-The random crashes, freezes, disconnects that don't seem like a big problem day to day become insurmountable sources of endless problems at scale.
-This makes distributed systems a kind of funny environment to work in.
-The platform running our code provides fewer guarantees than we might expect, and even the guarantees we get on paper don't always hold up in practice.
+So the random crashes, freezes, disconnects that didn't seem like a big deal before are now insurmountable thanks to scale.
+This is what makes distributed systems kind of an odd environment to work in.
+The platform running our code provides fewer guarantees than a reasonable person would expect, and even the guarantees we get on paper don't always hold up in practice.
 Distributed systems is a world where anything that can go wrong will go wrong, is going wrong, and has been going wrong for weeks unnoticed.
-It's like playing a perverse game of Simon Says, where you think you've checked your assumptions and covered your bases, only to find out &mdash; Simon didn't say! &mdash; there's one more thing that can break in a way you didn't realize.
+It's like playing a perverse game of Simon Says, where you think you've checked your assumptions and covered your bases, only to find out &mdash; Simon didn't say! &mdash; there's one more thing you didn’t realize can break.

-As software people, it's tempting to write code that assumes the underlying platforms and systems always work, and when they inevitably break, it's tempting to just tell the ops people it's their problem &mdash; just fix the hardware!
-But the ops people are managing a huge fleet, and they're being inundated by problem after unexplainable problem day in and day out.
+As software people, it's tempting to write code that assumes the underlying platforms and systems always work, and when things break, it's tempting to just tell the ops people it's their problem &mdash; just fix the hardware!
+But the ops people are managing a huge fleet, and they're being inundated by problem after unexplainable problem.
 They're never going to catch up, and neither would you in their shoes.
-The best way forward is for us to code around the problems instead of asserting they shouldn't happen.
-To say the same thing in other words, we ought to make our code **fault tolerant**.
+The best way forward for everyone is for us to code around the problems instead of asserting they shouldn't happen.
+In other words, we ought to make our code **fault tolerant**: it should tolerate faults in the underlying system.
 It's that, or frequent downtime, outages, and unhappy users!

 (Besides, it's never a good idea to yell at the ops people.
 Make friends with your ops people.
-They have the best stories.)
+They have the best war stories.)

 Fault tolerance is the major aspect of the problem that we were missing before.
-It's not enough to just want "distributed variables that any node can get or set," we also need fault tolerance: the variable should keep working even if a node crashes, or a network connection goes down.
+It's not enough to just want "distributed variables that any node can get or set," we also need fault tolerance: the variable should keep working even if a node crashes, or a network connection goes down, and so on.

 So what happens to our algorithm if a node crashes?